PentaLedger/pentaledger/CODE_OF_CONDUCT.md

 - Disruptive, inflammatory, or off-topic behavior.
 - Repeated attempts to politicize the project or push ideological views.
 - Publishing private or confidential information without permission.
+- Submitting AI-generated bug reports, feature suggestions, or pull requests without personal verification.
+Submissions that are clearly generated without care — including hallucinated errors, fake references, or incoherent code — will result in an immediate ban.
+This project values human judgment and technical accuracy over volume or convenience.

 ## Reporting and Enforcement